ufolyah/737Max/README.md

 Also, if there is any mistake in the object model, like CamelCase, email me or update it yourself and inform others here.

+PS: use code generator and "fix doc comment" in intellij will save your life.

+---